CJanecka/Projects_and_CTFs/BootCon: Social Engineering with SET/README.md

 My team and I delivered a video presentation highlighting some of SET's utilities and demonstrating their use in a fake attack.
 Unfortunately, the recording for this presentation corrupted, preventing me from showcasing it here.
 Fortunately, I had a backup recording prepared for such situations.
 While the video is too large to attach directly in this repository, you can access it through the following link: [Demonstration Video on Google Drive](https://drive.google.com/file/d/1g0iRh6GQBwOYlVc2mymTJgBbhXO-6VGl/view?usp=drive_link).
 In this video, I utilized specific SET utilities - the website cloner and credential harvester.
 Due to difficulties encountered with SET's email vectors, I opted to use Gmail for sending the link that directs users to the cloned website, to facilitate harvesting the recipients' credentials.

 The video linked is edited to minimize time.
-Here I present a breakdown of what is being demonstrated:
+This content is provided for educational purposes, to illustrate the functioning of specific tools and techniques in a controlled and responsible environment.
+Here, I present a breakdown of what is being demonstrated:

 [ Video Timestamp ]

 [[00:00]](https://drive.google.com/file/d/1g0iRh6GQBwOYlVc2mymTJgBbhXO-6VGl/view?usp=sharing) - Launch the Social Engineering Toolkit *(SET)* within a Kali Linux environment.

+[[00:10 to 00:21]](https://drive.google.com/file/d/1g0iRh6GQBwOYlVc2mymTJgBbhXO-6VGl/view?usp=sharing&t=10) - Open the website cloner for credential harvesting.
+  + Select "Social-Engineering Attacks" from the menu.
+  + Choose "Website Attack Vectors", then "Credential Harvester Attack Method".
+  + Select the "Site Cloner" method.

 ### QR Code Attack